Get Back on the Trails This Spring

 This three-mile, out-and-back trail follows the ridgeline of Wilkes-Barre Mountain.
-The route is fairly easy and includes an overlook of the Wyoming Valley below.
+The route is fairly easy and includes an old railroad bridge and an overlook of the Wyoming Valley below.

 Thomas Darling Preserve

 Explore the marshes at this 2,500-acre preserve in the Poconos.
+The 2.2-mile trail winds through some of Pennsylvania’s largest spruce forests.
 Don’t worry—the boardwalks will keep you high and dry during the hike.

 Tuscarora State Park